Which measure applies when – and for whom

 Relief package 2022: Cabinet agrees – what’s next?

 The measures in the relief package were agreed in the cabinet on April 27.
 Next, the Bundestag must agree and then the Bundesrat.
-The Chamber of States is expected to deal with the nine-euro ticket on May 20th so that it can be valid on June 1st.
+While consumers in Germany are already faced with some changes in May 2022, the Chamber of States will probably deal with the nine-euro ticket on May 20th so that it can apply on June 1st.
 However, there could still be a dispute with regard to public transport financing.
 The federal states are pushing for more money from the federal government, also beyond the expected loss of income due to the temporary reduction in ticket prices – partly because of the higher energy prices for the transport companies.

 The people in Germany should actually benefit from the relief package all around.
 However, this is not the case for all population groups.
 Of the Energy flat rates, for example, benefit the wrong people in particular.
 And also Pensioners will get almost nothing from the 2022 relief package.